crate/crate/blackbox/docs/general/ddl/fulltext-indices.rst

     ... );
     CREATE OK, 1 row affected (... sec)

-Defining a Named Index Column Definition
+Defining a named index column definition
 ----------------------------------------

 It's also possible to define an index column which treat the data of a given